Faizan-0711/Data_Analysis/Electric_Vehicles_Market_Size_Analysis/README.md

 Overall, A promising Future for the EV industry, indicating a shift in consumer preferences to EV Vehicles and a potential increase in the related investment and buisness opportunities.

 ## Goals Achieved from this Project :
-Assessd the historical growth trend of EV registrations.
-Forecasted future EV registrations based on historical trends.
-Analyzed the distribution of EV registrations across different models, makes, and geographical regions.
+i.
+Assessd the historical growth trend of EV registrations. ii.
+Forecasted future EV registrations based on historical trends. iii.
+Analyzed the distribution of EV registrations across different models, makes, and geographical regions. iv.
 Estimated the market size and growth potential of the EV market for upcoming years.
+v.
 Provided insights to support stakeholders in decision-making processes related to production, infrastructure planning, and policy formulation.